Tag Archives: power

 Good is faith working in love

 In the middle of all the turmoil, I think the church has an opportunity to save the world.
 One of the ways we do it is to resist being co-opted by the arguments that are fragmenting it.
 If you want to satisfy your nominalist itch, name yourself a “Jesus follower.”
-If you are drawn by all the Disney propaganda and worry that your desires will not find enough freedom to flourish (or you are worried about others) at least wonder, with James, whether your desires will lead to life, as they promise.
+If you are drawn by all the Disney propaganda and worry that your desires will not find enough freedom to flourish (or you are worried about the freedom of others) at least wonder, with James, whether your desires will lead to life, as they promise.
 And when the constant, conflict-promoting media tempts you to turn a suspicious eye on your loved one or neighbor and require some test of their truth to gain your acceptance, turn to love, which covers a multitude of sin.
 Trust first, accept first, include first and then sort out the inevitable issues that only faith working out in resilient love together can solve.

 Memorial Day lessons in Bruges